Phosmet: Toxicity

 Phosmet is a moderately toxic compound, falling in EPA toxicity class II.

 Phosmet does not cause reproductive toxicity and it is not likely to cause teratogenic effects, but the available data is not sufficient to draw a firm conclusion about the carcinogenicity of phosmet.
 The primary target organ for Phosmet is the nervous system.

 Using the Margin of Exposure (MOE) approach to assess the risk of phosmet, the EPA deemed that there is little to no concern of phosmet having an MOE at or above 100.
 The primary toxicological endpoint of concern to the EPA is cholinesterase inhibition; a common toxic effect of organophosphate poisoning.

+There is not a lot of data on the effect of phosmet in humans, but in rats the chemical was found to have an LD50 of 113 to 160 mg/kg through oral exposure, and an LD50 of 3160 to 4640 mg/kg through skin exposure.
 The table below shows the no observed adverse effect level (NOAEL) and lowest observed adverse effect level (LOAEL) of short and long-term exposure in rats.

 Fetal health

-Research on phosmet’s (and other organophosphate/chlorine insecticides) effect on the placenta indicate that phosmet has been found to enter the placenta and carryover to the fetus.
+Research on phosmet's (and other organophosphate/chlorine insecticides) effect on the placenta indicate that phosmet has been found to enter the placenta and carryover to the fetus.
 In addition, the compound has been shown to decrease PI 4-kinase activity in the nucleus, but has no effect on membrane PI 4-kinase.
 Affecting PI 4-kinase activity suggests detrimental effects on different processes regulated by 4-phosphoinositides.
 However, more research is needed on the consequences of phosmet and other organophosphates on placenta physiopathology.

 In vitro studies have shown phosmet induces apoptosis in trophoblasts, through oxidative stress.